-So… You get pretty good results shooting in natural light, but every time you use your flash, you suck!
-Washed out faces and dark backgrounds, yuk!
-You know it’s time to master flash-lighting, but who can afford expensive studio lights, soft boxes, backgrounds, etc?
+So… you get pretty good results shooting in natural light, but every time you use your flash, you suck.
+Washed out faces and dark backgrounds, yuck!
+You know it’s time to master flash lighting, but who can afford expensive studio lights, soft boxes, backgrounds, etc.?

 Bouncing light usually softens it.
 (Bouncing into mirrors and shiny surfaces are the exceptions.)
-How soft is determined by the size of the surface the light is bounced off of.
+Softness or hardness of the light is determined by the size of the surface the light is bounced off of.
 The larger the surface, the softer the light is.

 This article demonstrates the following techniques: